CollectorOfJack/CollectorOfJack.github.io/_posts/2024-05-13-Family-History-in-Bootlegging.md

 > AGENTS FIND BIG STILL

 I saw this and wondered why would my father have this paper, it was from 21 years before his birth.
 The 1920s were deep in the prohibition era, and if you spend any time researching that time period you'll find almost daily mentions in the papers about violations of prohibition.

+Being that this article was published 100 years ago today, I figured it was a good time to put a blog post together about it.

 When Dad passed last year, I spent some time in Sedalia for his funeral and also for my uncle and great aunt's funerals.
 In doing so, I was able to spend some time walking around a couple of cemeteries and looking at the various names.
 One of those names was Butterbaugh.
 The article mentions the Still was found in a raid of the E. H. Butterbaugh farm, north of Sedalia.
 The Hammond and Butterbaugh families have a lot of space consumed at the Hopewell Cemetary north of Sedalia.